Snoqualmie Community Center

 The Snoqualmie Community Center land and building are owned by the City of Snoqualmie and maintained and operated by the YMCA.
-The Snoqualmie Valley YMCA is open to all Snoqualmie Valley residents to enjoy and participate in free and low-cost programs.
-Members are able to use all features including the cardio and fitness rooms, gym, and lockers.
+Operating as the Snoqualmie Valley YMCA, it is open to all Snoqualmie Valley residents to enjoy and participate as members and also as non-members through free and low-cost programs.

-The Snoqualmie Community Center is also a dedicated emergency shelter that can be opened 24/7 for people to stay in during local and regional emergencies and disasters.
+The community center is also a dedicated emergency shelter that can be opened 24/7 for people to stay in during local and regional emergencies and disasters.

-The current community center is one-third of the size of what was originally planned over ten years ago.
-Due to funding, the City was unable to build the full-size facility.
-Since the community center opened in 2011, Snoqualmie’s population has grown by 27%, but the facility has remained the same and has outgrown its space.
-An expansion is being considered.
+The current community center is one-third of the size of what was originally planned more than ten years ago.
+Due to funding, the City was unable to build the full-size facility at that time.